SurajY98/Suraj-Practiceweb/README.md

 # Suraj-Practiceweb
-This is a normal website like where a client show out skills and hobbies.
+This is a normal website like where a client show our skills and hobbies.